 The Service Disabled Veteran-Owned Business Act established a six percent goal for participation on state contracts by service disabled veteran owned firms.
 Firms need to be certified by NYS.

-- One or more service-disabled veterans, with a service-connected disability rating of 10% or greater, must own at least 51% of the business enterprise.
+- One or more service-disabled veterans, with a service-connected disabliity rating of 10% or greater, must own at least 51% of the business enterprise.
+Contact the New York State Division of Veterans' Services (DVS) to set up a meeting with a DVA State Veterans Benefits Advisor to determine whether you should file a claim with the federal VA to obtain a rating decision.

 - The service-disabled veteran owner(s) must have (and exercise) authority to control independently the day-to-day business decisions